 \subsection{Basic Block Instruction}

 We introduce a new instruction, called basic block instruction (\texttt{bb}), which lays the foundation for BasicBlocker.
+Currently, most CPUs use control-flow speculation to gain performance.
 Enabling fast but non-speculative fetching requires additional information for the CPU, since normally we know that we can fetch the next instruction only after the prior instruction was decoded and it is ensured that the control flow does not deviate.
 Hence, normally the fetch unit would have to be stalled until the previous instruction was decoded.
-To avoid that delay, we define a new invariant that requires each basic block to start with a \texttt{bb} instruction that encodes the size of the basic block.
-Within this basic block, the CPU is allowed to \textit{fast-fetch} instructions, knowing that upcoming instructions can be found in a sequential order in memory and will definitely be executed.
-That is, since per definition, within the basic block, no control flow changes can occur.
-The instruction further provides information whether the basic block is \textit{sequential}, stating that the control flow continues with the next basic block in the sequence in memory.
-If a basic block does not contain a control-flow instruction it is therefore \textit{sequential}.
-Figure \ref{mini:bb_instr} shows the transformation of traditional code (left) to code with \texttt{bb} instruction (right).
-The fetch unit of the CPU is responsible for counting the remaining instructions in a given block and only (fast)-fetch until the end of the basic block.
+To avoid that delay, we define a new \texttt{bb} instruction that encodes the size of the basic block.
+Within this basic block, the CPU is allowed to fetch instructions, knowing that upcoming instructions can be found in sequential order in memory and will definitely be executed.
+That is, since per definition no control flow changes can occur within the basic block.
+The instruction further provides information whether the basic block is \textit{sequential}, stating that the control flow continues with the next basic block in the sequence in memory, i.e. the block does not contain a control-flow instruction.
+Figure \ref{mini:bb_instr} shows the transformation of traditional code (left) to code with \texttt{bb} instructions (right).
+The fetch unit of the CPU is responsible for counting the remaining instructions in a given block and only fetch until the end of the basic block.
 From there, the program continues executing the next basic block which itself starts with a \texttt{bb} instruction.

 We also modified the behavior of existing control-flow instructions, such as \texttt{bne}, \texttt{j} and \texttt{jlre}.
 The goal is to give advance notice of upcoming control-flow changes to the CPU.
-Since the processor knows the number of remaining instructions per basic block, we can schedule control-flow instructions within basic blocks as early as data dependencies allow, and perform the change the control flow at the end of the basic block.
+Since the processor knows the number of remaining instructions per basic block, we can schedule control-flow instructions within basic blocks as early as data dependencies allow, and still perform the change of the control flow at the end of the basic block.
 This key feature allows the CPU to correctly determine the control flow before the end of the basic block, and renders branch prediction in many cases obsolete.